garazi/LightningAdoptionWorkshop/docs/Exercise_1.md

 		<div class="slds-scope"> ... </div>

-3. Add the following to the `<apex:page>` tag:
+4. Add the following to the `<apex:page>` tag:

 		standardStylesheets="false" applyBodyTag="false"

+5. Add `styleClass="slds-table slds-table--bordered slds-table--cell-buffer"` to the `<apex:pageBlockTable>` tag.
-4. Save the page, and refresh it in the browser.
+6. Save the page, and refresh it in the browser.
+You can see that styles have begun to be applied from SLDS.

 ##### On to [Exercise 2](Exercise_2.md)